Matts966/poor-mans-concurrency/README.md

 $ cd poor-mans-concurrency && make run
 ```

 Note that this program prints alphabet infinitely.
+You should be ready to push <C-c>

 ## Referrenc